Why retire in Portugal?

 How To Retire To Portugal From The UK

-For UK citizens, the idea of retirement in Portugal is increasingly appealing, particularly after Brexit.
+Moving to Portugal from the UK is increasingly appealing to British citizens, particularly after Brexit.
 With various visa options for retirees, Portugal offers a legal pathway to live in Europe.

 What You Need To Know Before Retiring in Portugal